raphaelmemmesheimer/sl-dml/README.md

 ![SL-DML Overview](images/example.png)

 This repository contains the code for SL-DML, a metric learning approach for one-shot action recognition supporting multiple modalities.
+A pre-print can be found on [arxiv](https://arxiv.org/pdf/2004.11085.pdf).

 ## Video Abstract